10 Different Types of Allen Keys

 Allen or hex keys are essential in any mechanic’s toolkit.
 Not just for working on bikes but also for furniture and appliances.

-These appliances often require a hex key to tighten screws and bolts.
-Several different types of Allen keys are available, each with a special purpose and unique design.
+Several Allen keys are available, each with a special purpose and unique design.

 This article will explain some of the most common uses for these different types of Allen keys.
 This is so you can choose the one that best fits your needs!